benwilcock/spring-cloud-stream-demo/docs/index.md

 ## Wrapping Up

 As you can see, the separation of concerns that you get when using [Spring Cloud Streams][project] is very healthy indeed.
 There is absolutely zero Kafka or RabbitMQ specific code in either microservice.
-This allows us to focus on the business logic regardless of the messaging platform and you can easily swap messaging platforms simply by changing the "binder" dependencies in the application POM.
+This allows us to focus on the business logic regardless of the messaging platform and you can easily swap messaging platforms simply by changing the "binder" dependencies in the project's `pom.xml`.

 ## There's More...